enzo-dosanjos/Pickup_Delivery_App/README.md

 The frontend of this application is a React project located in the `react-app/` directory.
 It provides a user interface to visualize maps, tours, and interact with the backend services.

-### How to Run the React Application
+### How to Run the React App

-To run the React application, follow these steps:
+To see the React display, you need to have Node.js and npm installed.

-1. Navigate to the `react-app` directory:
+1.  **Navigate to the React application directory:**
     ```bash
     cd react-app
     ```
-2. Install the dependencies:
+2.  **Install project dependencies:**
     ```bash
     npm install
     ```

-3. Start the development server:
+3.  **Start the development server:**
     ```bash
     npm run dev
     ```
-    The React application will typically be available at `http://localhost:5173` (or another port if 5173 is in use).
-    Ensure the Java backend is running for the React application to function correctly.
+    This command will start a local development server and display a link you can click on to open the React application in your web browser.

+**Important: Node.js Version:**
+This project's React dependencies require Node.js version 20 or higher.

+### React App Dependencies

+The React app relies on the following main dependencies:
+-   `react` & `react-dom`
+-   `react-router` for routing
+-   `leaflet` & `react-leaflet` for interactive maps
+-   `vite` as the build tool

+All dependencies are listed in `react-app/package.json` and are installed automatically with `npm install`.

 ### Frontend usage tips